Select Page

 5. Batch process manufacturing

 Batch manufacturing treats products as a group.
-When all the goods from one batch have finished a certain stage, they move on together.
+When all the goods from one batch have finished a particular stage, they move on together.
 Every finished product from one batch should be identical.

 We tend to use batch manufacturing processes when we need flexibility.
-For example, we can change the size of a batch, or customize a certain stage to add a design feature.
+For example, we can change a batch’s size or customize a stage to add a design feature.

 Because the products in a batch need to be the same, a lot of the work can be done by machines, with workers overseeing the process.